pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/configuring-deployment/deployment-chain.md

 ![](/images/deployment-chain-figure.png)

 In the context of the deployment chain in PipeCD, a chain is made up of many `blocks`, and each block contains multiple `nodes` which is the reference to a deployment.
 The first block in the chain always contains only one node, which is the deployment that triggers the whole chain.
 Other blocks of the chain are built using filters which are configurable via `postSync.chain.applications` section.
-As for the above example, the second block `Block 2` contains 3 different nodes, which are 3 different PipeCD applications with the same name `Application 2`.
+As for the above example, the second block `Block 2` contains 2 different nodes, which are 2 different PipeCD applications with the same name `application-2`.

 __Tip__: